Nature-Based Volunteering: What Gives?

 Why do people volunteer?
 Studies show that people want to give back to their community, learn something new, share what they know, and have fun.
 Are folks who volunteer for the environment the same?
 Knowing what volunteers want out of their work will help us design projects to fulfill those needs.
-We decided to visit some volunteer events posted through the Stewardship Network: New England Events Calendar to ask the volunteers themselves.
+We decided to visit some volunteer events posted through the Nature Groupie Experiences page to ask the volunteers themselves.

 On a perfect summer day last week, I visited a group of folks who spent the morning of July 10 volunteering on behalf of The Nature Conservancy on a dock at the University of New Hampshire’s Jackson Lab in Durham, NH.
 Sun hats and sunglasses were out, and the six volunteers were seated around a picnic table surrounded by numbered wire cages filled with thousands of wet oyster shells (see A Day at the Dock with Baby Oysters to read about the project).